INFORMSJoC/2023.0245/README.md

 and the red line is the estimate of the expected cost with imperfect information relaxation.
 The shaded areas are the 95% confidence intervals.
 On average, the ADP policy can reduce the gap between the upper-bound, i.e., Myopic policy at iteration zero, and lower-bound from 16.2% to 6.6%.

-[Figure 8](results/Figure%208.pdf) in the paper shows the performance of the algorithm for cases with a maximum shelf-life of $m=8$ days.
-The black line is the estimate of the expected relative reduction in cost compared to the initial Myopic policy at iteration zero.
-The gray area is the 95% confidence interval.
-On average, the estimate of the expected relative reduction in cost among cases with $κ = 10$ and $κ= 100$ is 1.4% and 18.7%, respectively.

-[Figure 9](results/Figure%209.pdf) in the paper shows the impact of ignoring endogenous shelf-life uncertainty when $m = 3$.
+[Figure 8](results/Figure%208.pdf) in the paper shows the impact of ignoring endogenous shelf-life uncertainty when $m = 3$.
 On average, the estimate of the expected optimality gap among all cases is 50.9% (red), 5.7% (orange), and 5.5% (green) for the policies obtained under the deterministic shelf-life and exogenous distributions.

-[Figure 10](results/Figure%2010.pdf) in the paper shows the impact of ignoring endogenous shelf-life uncertainty when $m = 5$.
+[Figure 9](results/Figure%209.pdf) in the paper shows the impact of ignoring endogenous shelf-life uncertainty when $m = 5$.
 On average, the estimate of the expected relative gap in cost compared with the ADP policy obtained under the true setting is 21.5%
 (red), 6.1% (orange), and 3.6% (green) for the policies obtained under the deterministic shelf-life as well as Myopic, and ADP exogenous shelf-life uncertainty, respectively.

-[Figure 11](results/Figure%2011.pdf) in the paper shows daily platelet demand at HGH.
+[Figure 10](results/Figure%2010.pdf) in the paper shows daily platelet demand at HGH.
 The red dashed line is the estimated average daily demand within the years 2015-2016.
 The blue line is the estimated average daily demand varying across days of the week.

-[Figure 12](results/Figure%2012.pdf) in the paper compares average daily demand in 2017 with average inventory levels after receiving orders placed using Endog., Exoge., and Deter. policies obtained under different cost settings in Table 4.
+[Figure 11](results/Figure%2011.pdf) in the paper compares average daily demand in 2017 with average inventory levels after receiving orders placed using Endog., Exoge., and Deter. policies obtained under different cost settings in Table 4.

+[Figure EC.1](results/Figure%20EC.1.pdf) in the paper shows the performance of the algorithm for cases with a maximum shelf-life of $m=8$ days.
+The black line is the estimate of the expected relative reduction in cost compared to the initial Myopic policy at iteration zero.
+The gray area is the 95% confidence interval.
+On average, the estimate of the expected relative reduction in cost among cases with $κ = 10$ and $κ= 100$ is 1.4% and 18.7%, respectively.

-[Figure 13](results/Figure%2013.pdf) in the paper shows the sensitivity to demand for cases with $m = 3$.
+[Figure EC.2](results/Figure%20EC.2.pdf) in the paper shows the sensitivity to demand for cases with $m = 3$.
 On average among all tested scenarios, the estimate of the expected relative improvement in the upper-bound, i.e., Myopic policy at iteration zero, after using the ADP approach is 4.9% and 4.3% for the real (red) and larger (blue) demand, respectively.

-[Figure 14](results/Figure%2014.pdf) in the paper shows the sensitivity to demand for cases with $m= 5$.
+[Figure EC.3](results/Figure%20EC.3.pdf) in the paper shows the sensitivity to demand for cases with $m= 5$.
 On average among all tested scenarios, the estimate of the expected relative improvement in the upper-bound, i.e., Myopic policy at iteration zero, after using the ADP approach is 6.8% and 7.6% for the real (red) and larger (blue) demand, respectively.

-[Figure 15](results/Figure%2015.PNG) in the paper compares the fitted negative binomial and Poisson distributions with historical demand data for Mondays $(τ = 0)$ during the years 2015 and 2016.
+[Figure EC.4](results/Figure%20EC.4.PNG) in the paper compares the fitted negative binomial and Poisson distributions with historical demand data for Mondays $(τ = 0)$ during the years 2015 and 2016.

-[Figure 16](results/Figure%2016.PNG) in the paper compares the fitted negative binomial and Poisson distributions with historical demand data for Sundays $(τ = 6)$ during the years 2015 and 2016.
+[Figure EC.5](results/Figure%20EC.5.PNG) in the paper compares the fitted negative binomial and Poisson distributions with historical demand data for Sundays $(τ = 6)$ during the years 2015 and 2016.

-[Figure 17 (A)](results/Figure%2017%20(A).pdf) in the paper compares the historical distribution of remaining shelf-life with the fitted multinomial distribution for order sizes of 6 at HGH in 2017.
+[Figure EC.6 (A)](results/Figure%20EC.6%20(A).pdf) in the paper compares the historical distribution of remaining shelf-life with the fitted multinomial distribution for order sizes of 6 at HGH in 2017.

-[Figure 17 (B)](results/Figure%2017%20(B).pdf) in the paper compares the historical distribution of remaining shelf-life with the fitted multinomial distribution for order sizes of 8 at HGH in 2017.
+[Figure EC.6 (B)](results/Figure%20EC.6%20(B).pdf) in the paper compares the historical distribution of remaining shelf-life with the fitted multinomial distribution for order sizes of 8 at HGH in 2017.

 ## Replicating